Tommekster/AED-simulator/README.md

 ## Normal mode

 In normal mode the device plays AED instructions.
 To switch the device to normal mode press the green button.
-Then listen the instructions and enyoj.
+Then listen the instructions and enjoy.